Waymouth Street: Incidents

-On 2 March 1994, a bomb exploded in the National Crime Authority offices in a building on Waymouth Street, after being sent to NCA Senior Investigator Det.-Sgt Geoffrey Bowen, killing him and severely injuring lawyer Peter Wallis.
+On 2 March 1994, a bomb exploded in the National Crime Authority offices in a building on Waymouth Street, after being sent to NCA Senior Investigator Detective Sergeant Geoffrey Bowen, killing him and severely injuring lawyer Peter Wallis.
 The initial suspect, Domenic Perre, who was released for lack of evidence shortly after being arrested, was re-arrested in 2018.
 Perre was standing on top of a nearby carpark and was later arrested at his house.
 He entered a plea (of not guilty) for the first time in the Adelaide Magistrates Court on 17 February 2020 but his lawyer conceded that there is a case to answer and he was committed to stand trial in the Supreme Court of South Australia.

+The Grace Emily

+The Grace Emily Hotel, at number 232, is well known for its live music, and for some time and as of 2024 it has a regular Monday night gig called "Billy Bob's BBQ Jam", an open mic night and jam session which is hosted by Billy Bob and the BBQ Boys.
+Each Wednesday is a jazz night, and there is live live music on most nights, including touring acts and local musicians on the weekend.
+Marlon Williams, Julia Jacklin, Justin Townes Earle, the Mountain Goats, Tim Rogers (many times), and Ringo Starr's backing band have played at the venue.
+The hotel also plays host to musicians as part of festivals such as the annual "Guitars in Bars".